Pongamia pinnata: Uses

 Pongamia pinnata is well-adapted to arid zones, and has many traditional uses.
 It is often used for landscaping as a windbreak or for shade due to the large canopy and showy, fragrant flowers.
 The flowers are used by gardeners as compost for plants.
 The bark may be used to make twine or rope, and it also yields a black gum that has historically been used to treat wounds caused by poisonous fish.
 The wood is said to be beautifully grained, but splits easily when sawn, thus relegating it to firewood, posts, and tool handles.
 The tree's deep taproot and drought tolerance makes this tree ideal for controlling soil erosion and binding sand dunes.
-Rumphius writes the Malaparius (from Moluccan malapari) bark can be used to neutralize eeltail catfish venom, Seram Timur and Banda peoples infuse it with garlic, massoy and clover to treat beri-beri.
+Rumphius writes the Malaparius (from Moluccan malapari) bark can be used to neutralise eeltail catfish venom, Seram Timur and Banda peoples infuse it with garlic, massoy and clover to treat beri-beri.

-Pongamia pinnata seeds generally contain oil (27-39%), protein (17-37%), starch (6-7%), crude fiber (5-7%), moisture (15-20%), and ash content (2-3%).
+Pongamia pinnata seeds generally contain oil (27–39%), protein (17–37%), starch (6–7%), crude fibre (5–7%), moisture (15–20%), and ash content (2–3%).
 Nearly half of the oil content of P. pinnata seeds is oleic acid.
 Oil made from the seeds, known as pongamia oil, has been used as lamp oil, in soapmaking, and as a lubricant.
 The oil has a high content of triglycerides.
-Its disagreeable taste and odor are due to bitter flavonoid constituents, including karanjin, pongamol, tannin, and karanjachromene.
+Its disagreeable taste and odour are due to bitter flavonoid constituents, including karanjin, pongamol, tannin, and karanjachromene.
 These compounds induce nausea and vomiting if ingested in its natural form.
 The fruits, sprouts and seeds are used in traditional medicine.
 Some studies have identified hiragonic acid in Pongamia pinnata seed oil.

 It can be grown in rainwater harvesting ponds up to 6 m in water depth without losing its greenery and remaining useful for biodiesel production.
 Studies have shown seedlings with tolerance to salinity levels between 12 and 19 dS/m, with an ability to tolerate salinity stresses of 32.5 dS/m.